Mathematics (MATH)

 Formal Studies Distro AreaMATH 320-1 Real Analysis (1 Unit)

-Analysis on the real line: axiomatic development of the real number system, sequences and series of real numbers, continuity, and differentiability.
+Analysis on the real line: properties of the real number system, sequences and series of real numbers, continuity, and differentiability.
 Students may not receive credit for both MATH 320-1 and MATH 321-1.

 Prerequisite: MATH 226-0 or MATH 281-2; and MATH 300-0 or MATH 291-3; or consent of the department.